Legislators and the IMF

-Through the PN, the IMF has held specialized conferences, such as one in Rwanda in 2012 on private sector development, and Field Visits to IMF-supported program countries, like to Sri Lanka in 2012 and to Tanzania in May 2014.
+Through the PN, the IMF has held specialized conferences, such as one in Rwanda in 2012 on private sector development, and Field Visits to various countries, like to Sri Lanka in 2012, Tanzania in May 2014, and Peru in March 2015.
 The IMF also holds workshops for MPs during the Spring and Annual Meetings to provide an overview of the main economic challenges as well as of latest research on topics that the Fund is developing.

 Parliamentarians at the Fund during the 2011 Spring Meetings

 Group of MPs from developing, emerging, and developed countries attend workshop at IMF during Spring Meetings 2011.
 Read Full Story